statnet/lolog/README.md

 ## Installation

-Make sure you have the dependancies installed
+Make sure you have the dependencies installed

 ```
-install.packages(c("network","parallel","ggplot2","reshape2","Rcpp"))
+install.packages(c("network","ggplot2","reshape2","Rcpp"))
 ```

 For good measure, the suggested packages too